-Most of my time at present is spent on work addressing training and service delivery in health service psychology (HSP).
+Much of my recent work addresses training and service delivery in health service psychology (HSP).
 My colleagues, graduate students, and I have pursued several projects, including (1) mental health concerns and financial stress among clinical psychology doctoral students (nationwide, do our graduate students have significant mental health concerns, life and financial stress?
 Are minoritized and marginalized students differentially impacted?); (2) the path to licensure in health service psychology (how does the current licensure exam process impact access to a well-trained and diverse, representative workforce in HSP?
 How can the exam process be evaluated and modified to improve this access?) and (3) clinician training and client outcomes of evidence-based services provided in our clinical program’s Psychological Services Clinic (MU PSC).
 The MU PSC’s services include grant-funded programs for adults and youth coping with COVID-related distress, rural citizens coping with farm/ranch-related stressors, and youth receiving evidence-based assessment and intervention – our work here addresses questions about who is utilizing our services (are services accessible and acceptable to traditionally underserved individuals and families?
 Are services effective?).
 Recent projects have also addressed cultural adaptations of evidence-based interventions (e.g., CBT for insomnia, minority stress interventions) for individuals with marginalized racial or LBGTQ+ identities.
 Together, these projects help to inform the scientific literature, policies, and best practices in graduate education and training and in clinical service delivery.
+I also have a few projects in development that focus on how academic leaders can cultivate inclusive and effective environments that support student, faculty, and staff belonging, engagement, and excellence.

-My primary professional interest is doctoral education in psychology.
+My current professional interests involve supporting faculty and student success.
+As Chair of Psychological Sciences, I am privileged to work alongside and support the professional development and success of faculty and students in clinical, cognition and neuroscience, developmental, quantitative, and social/personality areas of psychology.
+As a Provost's Faculty Fellow for Faculty Success, I have the opportunity to extend this support to faculty across campus.
 Before becoming Chair of Psychological Sciences, I served for nearly 25 years as Director of Clinical Training for the MU clinical psychology doctoral program and Executive Director of the MU Psychological Services Clinic (http://psychology.missouri.edu/clinic, which serves as the training program for the doctoral program and clinical psychology and the umbrella organization for our Center for Evidence-Based Youth Mental Health.
 In these roles, I was proud to part of outstanding education of our graduate students in clinical science research and evidence-based clinical practice, as well as part of our program’s strong contributions to the scientific literature and evidence-based services delivery in the community.
-I continue much of this work through my research and scholarship.
+I continue this work through my research and scholarship.

-Beyond Mizzou, I continue to be highly involved in the national landscape of education and training in health service psychology, including:
+Beyond Mizzou, I continue to be highly involved in the national landscape of education and training, including current and past roles in:

 - Education and Training in Professional Psychology journal (Editor, 2019-2024; Incoming Editor, 2018; Associate Editor on founding Editorial Board, 2006-2013)